 - Visiting Bianca Bar at Villa Treville (this place is the DREAMIEST hotel but $$$$)

-- Top activity & food picks from Positano locals, plus spotlight on handmade shoe & apparel shops
+- Activity & food picks from a Positano local, plus spotlight on handmade shoe & apparel shops

 - Boat tour excursion with Bluestar Positano.
 You can choose Capri, Amalfi Coast, or sunset tours.